Stephen W. Williams: Strata Florida

 Encouraged by the Cambrian Archaeological Association, Williams conducted two seasons of clearance and digging in 1887 and 1888, with a short season of excavation in 1890.
 The Cambrian Archaeological Society had taken Strata Florida Abbey into guardianship and wished to display it for the public.
 William's plans were the first accurate survey of the Abbey and in 1889 he published The Cistercian Abbey of Strata Florida: Its History, and an Account of the Recent Excavations Made on Its Site..
 This was a history of the Abbey and description of the excavation, which set new standards for a publication about the Cistercians.

 Abbey Cwmhir, Radnorshire

 Williams published a history of this Cistercian Abbey in 1890 following the discovery of carved capitals while gardening by Mrs Philips, the owner of the Abbey.
-This led to a more detailed excavation of the nave the Abbey church, sponsored by the Society of Cymmrodorion in 1890, who were hoping the burial place of Llywelyn ap Gruffudd, Prince of Wales 1258–82.
+This led to a more detailed excavation of the nave the Abbey church, sponsored by the Society of Cymmrodorion in 1890, who were hoping to uncover the burial place of Llywelyn ap Gruffudd, Prince of Wales 1258–82.